Veriqa · Evidence-first decision layer for quantum

 01

 Evaluates quantum companies, claims, papers, patents and roadmaps.
-Outputs a board / investor decision memo, hype-risk score, evidence table, and exportable JSON.
+Outputs a decision memo, hype-risk score, evidence table and exportable JSON.

 Available now